RobinAmsters/COVID_flag/README.md

 ## To generate a flag yourself

 1. download this repository
 2. download data [vaccination data](https://covid-vaccinatie.be/nl ) (flags are included because public domain) and store in data/vaccinations folder.
 3. run vaccination_flag_BE.py
+   1. optionally set 'animation' to true to make a video of all the data